granthamtaylor/hydra-flyte/README.md

 Machine learning experimentation best practices dictate that one should _never_ hardcode their configurations, but instead define it elsewhere in a human readable file.
 `yaml` has become the most intuitive solution for this, and `hydra` has become the de-facto implementation for managing complex, nested `yaml` configuration files.

 While `hydra` is extremely powerful, it's assumptions around how one uses configurations are actually misplaced in the context of workflow orchestration.
 In short, `hydra` will create an `DictConfig` construct of hierarchical configurations from your selected files.
 This is one, large single object.
-However, in the context of workflow orchestration, this approach is inelegant and inefficient for a couple of reasons.
+However, in the context of workflow orchestration, this approach is inelegant and inefficient for a few reasons.

 For one, workflow orchestration tools such as Flyte rely upon strict type checking.
 A `DictConfig` is a `json`-like blob that is not strictly type checked.

 Secondly, and quite related to my prior point, a `DictConfig` has no guardrails against invalid values.
 For instance: I may have a configuration `lr` that defines the learning rate for my model. `hydra` will not know that `lr` needs to be of type `float`, but it also will not check whether `0. < lr < 1.`.
 In other words, such "bad" configurations will only be realized during _run time_, whereas ideally one should be able to prevent this at _registration time_.

 Lastly, and perhaps most importantly, workflow orchestration benefits from minimal task inputs.
 In other words, any task in an DAG should have the minimal number of inputs in order to ensure optimal cache performance.
 If one were to naively input the `DictConfig` to every task in the workflow this would result in extremely poor cache performance.
 Any single change to any configuration item would guarantee a cache miss on subsequent executions.

 However, by supporting workflow programmatic execution and first-class `pydantic` dataclasses, Flyte can seamlessly work around these few obstacles to enable arbitrarily complex workflow configuration for local execution, remote execution, and workflow registration while adhering to best practices.